The onboard recycling workshop during the Transatlantic crossing

 While sailing, the technical team takes the time to perform maintenance and optimizations on the recycling machines.
 Replacing the blades of the shredder, testing the extruder, and calibrating the agglomerator, a complete revision of the onboard workshop is carried out before the next stop in Recife, Brazil.

 The plastic profiles obtained after extrusion have also allowed for innovation in the catalog of finished products.
-A new design of deck chair was developed by Simon, with a seat made of recovered fishing net and a structure made of profiles… That’s how to combine usefulness with pleasure!
+A new deckchair design has been unearthed by Simon, with a seat made from fishing net salvaged from Cap-Vert and a profile structure… That’s how to combine usefulness with pleasure!

 And when the sea becomes rough, the waves grow, and the boat rocks more, is it still possible to work?
 Yes, but it is necessary to be even more vigilant, as falls and equipment failures can happen quickly… The ship’s captain alerts the expedition members when the weather turns bad, and a safety procedure for the workshop, called ‘saisissage’ is carried out.
 These are also agility skills that everyone develops gradually during these experiences.
 You must know when to gauge and identify when manual work becomes too dangerous.